OUR TEAM

 (she/her)

-Partnerships and Program Coordinator
+Program & Systems Coordinator

 Vancouver, BC | xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh Úxwumixw (Squamish), and səl̓ilw̓ətaʔɬ (Tsleil-Waututh) Nations